 We’re inspiring future talent by:

-- implementing and expanding employer-backed initiatives like CC4G
+- implementing and expanding employer-backed initiatives in schools like CC4G

 - exciting young people about technology careers through BigAmbition Wales